Jack Schwager

 "GameStop goes from 20 to 500 with no real change in anything — and then it goes right back down.
 That is what the market looks like when it is being driven by human emotion, not by value."

-Trading your personality — why fundamentals and technicals can both work
+Trading your personality — why both Rogers and Schwartz were right

 "Fundamental analysis works for Rogers.
 Technical analysis works for Schwarz.
-It goes down to being critical that every trader find an approach that works for them — and understand that people with the completely opposite approach can also make it work."
+It goes down to being critical that every trader find an approach that works for them."

 How trend following's edge eroded — and why popularity eventually kills any approach